alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-participating-kafir-festivals.md

 ---
-layout: post
-title: "Ruling on participating in disbelievers' festivals"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no.31"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is not permissible to participate in their festivals or congratulate them, for this conduct shows a kind of intimacy and endorsement of their rituals.
-It is also a forbidden collaboration with them in sin and aggression."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no.31
+summary: It is not permissible to participate in their festivals or congratulate them, for this conduct shows a kind of intimacy and endorsement of their rituals.
+It is also a forbidden collaboration with them in sin and aggression.
+title: Ruling on participating in disbelievers' festivals
 ---

 ### Question: